barvch/generador-de-sandbox/recursos/UserGuide/README.md

 ### Windows Server 2019

-For IIS Service, if a site it's not configured properly, it's neccesary run the configuration script manually.
+If a site it's not configured properly, it's neccesary run the configuration script manually.
 Open Powershell with administrative permissions and run the following command:

 ```Powershell
 .\C:\sources\$OEM$\$1\ConfigurarServiciosWindows.ps1